astridwalle/cfd-insights/README.md

 # cfd-insights
-Dashboard to screen and analyse lots of cfd simulation results
+Streamlit dashboard to screen and analyse lots of cfd simulation results

+## Data
+The data is stored in a public S3 bucket an consumed via s3fs.